 In particular, wearing shoes that are too small can significantly increase your chances of getting hammer toe by forcing your toe joints into unnatural positions.
 Other risk factors that make you more likely to develop hammer toe include:

-Dr. Reinkraut, Dr. Suh, or Dr. Basra can diagnose your hammer toe or mallet toe in a physical exam.
+Dr. Reinkraut, Dr. Suh, can diagnose your hammer toe or mallet toe in a physical exam.
 For mild to moderate cases, they may recommend simple treatments such as:

 If your case is severely disabling, the doctors may suggest surgery to restore movement to your toes.